HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 If a Hub supports receiving and processing update events outside of the current context, it SHOULD indicate support through the well-known endpoint (see [2.7 Conformance](2-7-Conformance.html#capabilities)).

-If the event recipient does not support update events outside of the current context, the recipient SHALL respond with an appropriate [event notification](2-5-EventNotification.html#event-notification-response).
+If the Subscriber does not support update events outside of the current context, the Subscriber SHALL respond with an appropriate [event notification](2-5-EventNotification.html#event-notification-response).

 ### Content Creation and Reopen Scenario